 Following a year off due to a lottery grant application by Brooklands (subsequently successful), in October 2017 Andre and YES once more upped the ante with a total of 24 pedal planes.
 It was then that Andre’s “partner in crime,” Ron Shell, discovered the Pedal Plane Facebook page, then with a mere 850 members.

-In July 2018, some US pedal plane enthusiasts first got involved, gathering 28 pedal planes at Oshkosh.
+In July 2018, the Experimental Aircraft Association (EAA) first got involved, gathering 28 pedal planes at Oshkosh.
 Andre attempted to get a Pietenpol (now owned by the LAA) capable of being dismantled to that event, but only made it Dublin as all flights to Chicago were booked solid for days.

-YES then followed this up with 31 in September 2018 at the Brooklands Aviation Day.
+YES then followed this up with 31 in September 2018 at Brooklands Aviation Day.

-In July 2019, the US pedal plane enthusiasts then attempted to go for a Guinness World Record, and managed to gather 53 together.
-Alas, due to some technicalities Guinness did not verify this as a world record, though Andre agreed with his US colleagues their record would remain – but would be hard to beat.
+In July 2019, the EAA then attempted to go for a Guinness World Record, and managed to gather 53 together.
+Alas, due to some technicalities Guinness did not verify this as a record, though Andre agreed with his US colleagues their record would remain – but would be hard to beat.

 COVID forced all efforts in 2020 to be postponed, but there was a virtual Pedal Plane Parade organised by the USA in July, which included two UK entries – along with a cameo appearance from Andre’s Border Collie Barney at the end of both UK videos.
 Barney appears at all the Shuttleworth air shows, along with The Plane Guy and his static Rans S6 Coyote aircraft, which is also used in schools for STEM.

 In 2021, the USA were unable to pull together a gathering at Oshkosh in July 2021, and a proposed gathering (albeit smaller than the UK & USA) at the Australian International Airshow at Avalon Airport near Melbourne was cancelled due to COVID.